 The Crossing of the Return Threshold

-The trick in returning is to retain the wisdom gained on the quest, to integrate that wisdom into a human life, and then maybe figure out how to share the wisdom with the rest of the world.
+The trick in returning is to retain the wisdom gained on the quest, and then maybe figure out how to share the wisdom with the rest of the world.
 This is usually extremely difficult, especially when others find this new wisdom dangerous to their current lives.

 Master of Two Worlds